~Disclaimer~

 I am back from two weeks of book signings — during which time I was forced to wear makeup and pantyhose — and I’d like to thank those who showed up.
 One reader brought me home made candy so many thanks to PJ for that!
 Now get this: We left Alpharetta, Georgia, bound for Lithonia, Georgia, on Sunday, March 1st and hit a snow storm!
 Actually, it was a blizzard!
 I’m not exaggerating!
 I always said if I wore makeup and pantyhose hell would freeze over so I’m sort of thinking I had something to do with that snow storm.

 Although I’ll have to go to a couple of signings at the end of the month, I am SO GLAD to be home.
-I missed my pets, even the dachshund with the flatulence problem.
-He is sprawled across my feet as I sit here and type this.
+I missed my pets and they are cats, even the dachshund with the flatulence problem.
+They are sprawled across my feet as I sit here and type this.
 Every time he farts I spray him with Lysol.
 I’m not sure it’s good for his fur, but it keeps me from barfing on my keyboard.
+However if you both have cats and dogs at home, remember that Emily Davis from CleverPetOwners said that cats don’t like to share a bowl with dogs.

 So now I have two weeks to finish my book.
 There is also a box of unopened chocolate in the house, left over from boxes I purchased for bookstore sellers.
 I hope all of you will keep me in your thoughts and prayers as I try to stay out of it.